 - the machine (e.g. motor) is secured against accidental or unintentional start-up. - no load torque is applied to the shaft. - the lock provided to prevent accidental start-up of the machine (e.g. motor) is removed after completion of inspection and maintenance work. - all friction surfaces are free from grease and oil.
-An oily or greasy friction disc (5) cannot be cleaned. - the friction lining has not swollen or turned vitreous.
+An oily or greasy disc pack (5) cannot be cleaned. - the inner discs (5.2) and outer discs (5.1) have not swollen or turned vitreous.